MegaTransparency/MegaTransparency/README.md

-# FreeOpenData.com
+# MegaTransparency.com

-FreeOpenData.com is a soon to be launched website centralizing open data, data journalism, open data powered apps, and publishers and users of open data.
-The Founder/Chief Innvoation Officer of FreeOpenData.com is Tim Clemans, whose job is to overwhelm the competition with innovation and transparency.
+MegaTransparency.com is a soon to be launched website centralizing open data, data journalism, open data powered apps, and publishers and users of mostly government information.
+The Founder/Chief Innovation Officer of MegaTransparency.com is Tim Clemans, whose job is to overwhelm the competition with innovation and transparency.
 Tim's day: code all night, go to Farestart, code, eat, sleep, and right back at making the world better through open data.
 Performance goal: get Kevin Merritt, CEO of Socrata (Tim lives a block away from their HQ), to send a hastily written company wide email saying "we must take right a right turn right now or a homeless dude is going to put us out of business."
-Email us at info@freeopendata.com Note emails will be auto published.
+Email us at info@megatransparency.com Note emails will be auto published.

 ## Big thanks to